 Available 7 days a week and designed to provide a fun, safe, nur- turing and accepting recreational opportunity to families.

 A hippotherapy program geared for children with special needs.
-Reinbow is located at two sites, Windrush and Liberty TreeFarms.
+REINBOW is located Churchill Stables at Huckins Farm in Bedford.

 A program at the Boys and Girls Clubs of Dorchester specifically designed to encourage the educational and social enrichment and advancement of children with special needs.